 The Haganah Participates in World War Two

-When the Second World War broke out; the Haganah cooperated with British intelligence units on various missions throughout the Middle East.
-So the organization strengthened its independence during the war by instituting a systematic program of training for the youth of the country and formed their first mobilized regiment known as the Palmach in 1941 as a defense against a possible Axis invasion of Palestine through North Africa.
+When the Second World War broke out, the Haganah cooperated with British intelligence units on various missions throughout the Middle East.
+So the organization strengthened its independence during the war by instituting a systematic training program for the country’s youth and formed its first mobilized regiment known as the Palmach in 1941 as a defense against a possible Axis invasion of Palestine through North Africa.

 During the war, the Haganah stood by the doctrine of “havlaga” (“self-restraint”).
-However, the British Anti-Zionist policy caused two groups with more radical ideas – the Irgun and the Lehi – to split off from the main organization.
-Although there is a main difference between the three.
-While the Haganah organization was subordinate to the decisions of the Jewish leadership; the Irgun and the Lehi were two organizations that did not feel committed to obeying any decisions of the Yishuv leadership.
+However, the British Anti-Zionist policy caused two groups with more radical ideas – The Irgun and the Lehi – to split off from the main organization.
+However, there is a main difference between the three.
+While the Haganah organization was subordinate to the decisions of the Jewish leadership, the Irgun and the Lehi were two organizations that did not feel committed to obeying any decisions of the Yishuv leadership.
 And more ways than one could be classified as a terrorist organization.

 The Haganah was not only active in Palestine.
-In fact, it attracted and trained tens of thousands of new immigrant recruits from around Europe and North Africa.
-Including many Holocaust survivors.
-It had branches in countries around the world; including Italy; France; Germany; Poland; Morocco; and the United States.
+It attracted and trained thousands of new immigrant recruits from Europe and North Africa, including many Holocaust survivors.
+It had branches in countries worldwide, including Italy; France; Germany; Poland; Morocco; and the United States.

 Between 1945 and 1948, a branch of the Haganah known as the Mossad L’aliyah Bet organized the immigration of over 70,000 immigrants from all over Europe to Israel.
 Moreover, the Haganah also purchased large quantities of arms from Western Europe; Czechoslovakia, and the United States; and sent them to Palestine.

 The State of Israel